Sofianebouaziz1/FLASH-RL/README.md

 The Figure highlights FLASH-RL’s ability to find a compromise between maximizing the F1-score of the overall model and minimizing end-to-end latency

+## Authors

+FLASH-RL has been developed by Sofiane Bouaziz, Hadjer Benmeziane, Youcef Imine, Leila Hamdad, Smail Niar and Hamza Ouarnoughi.

+You can contact us by opening a new issue in the repository.

 ## How to cite?
 In case you are using the FLASH-RL for your research, please consider citing our work::